prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

    taler-merchant-httpd (to generate and then use the file).

 HONOR_instance
-   Must be set to YES for the instances (where "instance" is the section name of the instance) of the merchant backend that should allow incoming wire transfers for this bank account.
+   Must be set to YES for the instances (where "instance" is the section name of the instance) of the merchant backend that should accept payments (i.e.
+   Taler deposit operations) with the corresponding payto URI.

 ACTIVE_instance
    Must be set to YES for the instances (where “instance” is the section